FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

 It is not necessary to do all of filtering and smoothing, forecasting, and computing shock decompositions in one call to `forecast_one`.
-Which steps are run depends on the keyword argument `output_vars` passed in.
-To forecast using one combination of input type, conditional data type, and output variables, specify the keyword arguments as below:
+Which steps are run depends on which `output_vars` are passed in.

 ```@docs
+DSGE.forecast_all
 DSGE.forecast_one
 ```